Finnish in Estonia

 What Are Their Needs?

-Just like all areas of the world, Finland needs clear, consistent, and relentless presentation of Biblical Christianity.
-As the information in the previous section mentions, there is much apathy and unbelief in Finland despite liturgical association numbers being quite high.
+Just like all areas of the world, Finns in Estonia needs clear, consistent, and relentless presentation of Biblical Christianity.
+As the information in the previous section mentions, there is much apathy and unbelief among Finns in Estonia.
 The numbers of people claiming no affiliation are also large.
-Finland has quite a field of opportunity for the gospel.

 Prayer Points

-Pray that God will send workers into this field of opportunity with the unchanging message of the gospel.
+Pray that God will send workers into this field of opportunity with the unchanging message of the gospel to the Finns in Estonia.

-Pray that God will raise up and empower workers from local people to reach their homeland.
+Pray that God will raise up and empower Finnish workers to be Christ-bearers.